What is coaching?

 How do you help clients achieve alignment?

-Our aim is to help clients improve functioning at all levels of mind, body and spirit through a tailored program of open questioning and active listening, body and energy field work, mindfulness and visualisation.
+I employ a variety of tools and techniques which can be adapted to the needs of individual clients.
+My aim is to help clients improve functioning at all levels of mind, body and spirit through a tailored program of open questioning and active listening, body and energy work, mindfulness and visualisation.

 A key aspect is to help clients consciously tune into their own feelings and their inherent ability to change or release emotional states which prevent alignment.